confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 1. The WIMSE Architecture, explains the core concept of Workload Identity in-line with the concept of identity in a TWI world.

 2. WIMSE model has a CA/Credential issuer that is responsible with provisioning identity credentials to the workload.
-TWI requirement is roughly similar in terms of issuing credential.
+TWI requirement is roughly similar in terms of issuing credentials.
 However the requirements and policies applied when issuing credentials vary as described in the Divergence section below.

 3. WIMSE Architecture defines Trust Domain, which is the authority that identifies domain within which the identifier is scoped.
 TWI Architecture is aligned with this basic building block.